 If the Content Destination Address Type subfield is MAC Address, the Content Destination Address

-field contains a MAC address.
+subfield contains a MAC address.
 [CID 1514].

 The Source MAC Address subfield contains the source MAC address of the content.
 If the value of the Source MAC Address subfield is 0, the source MAC address of the content is not specified.